Introduction

 Value Bet Thinly

-Why: These players will call with a wider range of weaker hands, so you can bet for value even with marginal hands.
+Why: These players will call with a wider range of weaker hands so that you can bet for value even with marginal hands.

 Against Aggressive Players